deniz-oezdemir/Inception/README.md

 - `docker network ls` output:
     - bridge: default network driver in Docker.
 Containers connected to this network can communicate with each other.
 Provides network isolation.
     - host: removes network isolation between the container and the Docker host.
 Containers using the host network can directly access the host's networking stack.
-    - inception_all (docker compose automatically prefixes the network name with the project name): custom bridge network, likely created for your Inception project.
+    - inception_net (docker compose automatically prefixes the network name with the project name): custom bridge network, created for this Inception project.
 It allows containers connected to it to communicate with each other, and it might be configured with specific settings for your project.
     - none: provides no networking for the containers.
 It's used when you don't want the container to have any network access.

 `docker network inspect inception_all`: The Docker network used for this setup is named `inception_all`, configured as a bridge network.
 It contains three containers: `mariadb`, `wordpress`, and `nginx`, each assigned a unique IPv4 address within the network's subnet.